sinaghassemi/EnronSpamDetection/README.md

 	return words_sorted,counts_sorted
 ```

-`extractVocab` functions takes as argument a string and extract the words and their count of occurence in the string and returns a vocabulary dictionary where keys are words and values are the wrods count. `wordCount` is used to sort the words based on their counts given a vocabulary dictionary, it returns two lists: sorted words, and their count.
+`extractVocab` functions takes as argument a string and extract the words and their count of occurrence in the string and returns a vocabulary dictionary where keys are words and values are the words count. `wordCount` is used to sort the words based on their counts given a vocabulary dictionary, it returns two lists: sorted words, and their count.

 ```python
 def computeConfMatrix(predictions,labels):